nickfargo/state/_includes/content/docs/concepts/inheritance.md

 The root state also acts as the *default method store* for the object’s state implementation, containing any methods originally defined on the object itself, for which now exist one or more stateful reimplementations elsewhere within the state tree.

-This is the basis for **State**’s *method delegation* pattern, wherein a method call made on the object is automatically forwarded to the object’s current state, with the assurance that the call will be resolved somewhere in the state tree.
+This is the basis for **State**’s method dispatch pattern, wherein a method call made on the object is automatically forwarded to the object’s current state, with the assurance that the call will be resolved somewhere in the state tree.
 If a method override is not present on the current state, then the call is forwarded on to its superstate, and so on as necessary, until as a last resort **State** will resolve the call using the object’s original implementation of the method, held within the root state.

 > See also: [**Dispatcher methods**](#concepts--methods--dispatchers)